Inside: Think you can’t avoid a stomach virus after being exposed? Think again! I did it–and I think you can, too!

 This was a new one to me after I wrote the original post.
 Someone at church told us about it, and it’s been our go-to ever since.
 Supposedly, grape juice coats the stomach and helps you avoid the stomach virus!

-Note: Again, if you child is actively throwing up, I would not recommend giving them grape juice.
-Dark purple spots do not look good on carpet (ask me how I know.)
+Note: If you child is actively throwing up, I would not recommend giving them grape juice or activated charcoal.
+Dark purple or black spots do not look good on carpet (ask me how I know.)

 Disclaimer: Although I am passionate about nutrition, natural living and alternative health issues, I am not a certified nutritionist, medical doctor, or practitioner of any kind.
 I am not licensed to counsel anyone in medical matters nor may I be held responsible for any course of action that you choose in regards to your own health or that of your family.
 Please remember that what I are sharing is the result of my own experiences, but may not necessarily be the right course of action for you.
 I am an advocate of becoming informed, knowledgeable and responsible for one’s own health, but my desire is not to be an authority on any matters of health for you, nor would I presume to have sufficient knowledge to do so.
 My hope is that what I share may encourage you and start you on the road to doing your own research, and seeking out the opinions of professionals or others that you trust.